Updated 7 April

-The University recognises that staff who have caring responsibilities will need to balance their caring commitments with work during this next phase of national lockdown.
+The University recognises that staff who have caring responsibilities may still need to balance their caring commitments with work.

 We recognise that the closure of schools and colleges will mean that many of our staff will need to juggle work, childcare/homeschooling, and other caring commitments.
 We also recognise that you may not be able to contribute as fully to work as you would under normal circumstances.
 If this applies to you, please talk to your line manager in the first instance - we will do everything we can to support you and will be grateful for whatever contribution you are able to make at this difficult time.

 Those who find it impossible to carry out their role whilst homeschooling may, of course, continue to apply for a critical worker place at their school.
-Newly clarified guidance from the Department for Education sets out the HE roles that may be prioritised for accessing school places, which fall into four broad categories.
+Guidance from the Department for Education sets out the HE roles that may be prioritised for accessing school places, which fall into four broad categories.
 These four categories now supersede the three criteria outlined in our previous communications to staff.